To work out how to groom a Golden Retriever quickly, easily and effectively you just need a few tools and a bit of information.

 Golden Retriever grooming tools

+When you’re learning how to groom a Golden Retriever, the right tools are important.
 What is the best brush for Golden Retriever dogs?
 What other grooming tools do you need besides a brush?

 Your basic grooming kit should contain a brush, comb, scissors, and thinning shears.